How to Make Your Lawn Mower Last LongerUpdated: Mar. 29, 2023

 You might also like: TBD

 Mowing is enough of a chore without having to deal with a rough-running, poor-cutting lawn mower.
 With just a few bucks’ worth of parts and a couple of hours’ work, you can get your lawn mower in prime shape to start the mowing season.
 We’ll show you how to drain the old gas, replace the air filter, put in a new spark plug, change the oil and sharpen the blade—tasks that will keep your gas-powered mower starting easy, running smooth and cutting clean.
+In addition to these, it’s also a good idea to invest in a lawn mower cover.

 Add fresh gas at the start of the season